Joyce Quin

-Joyce Gwendolen Quin, Baroness Quin, PC (born 26 November 1944) is a British Labour Party politician.
-She served as Member of Parliament (MP) for Gateshead East and Washington West and for its predecessor Gateshead East from 1987 to 2005.
+Joyce Gwendolen Quin, Baroness Quin, PC (born 26 November 1944), is a British Labour Party politician.
+She was a member of the European Parliament from 1979 to 1989, and served as the member of Parliament (MP) for Gateshead East and Washington West and for its predecessor Gateshead East from 1987 to 2005.
+Quin was appointed a life peer in 2006 and sat in the House of Lords until her retirement in 2024.